 For the timid of heart, may you find the courage to transform your demeanour into one of strength.
 From this place of openness, indeed, anything is possible.

-I’d idolised and romanticised Palin’s gusto and vigour in Eighty Days, however fearlessly attacking adventure never came naturally to me.
-At times, the mere thought of leaving the house subdues me into a total state of paralysis.
-Still, somehow, through a consistent practice of a kind of self-authored immersion therapy, I’ve made a choice to allow myself to experience these fears.
+I’d idolised and romanticised Palin’s gusto and vigour in Eighty Days; however, fearlessly attacking adventure never came naturally to me.
+At times, the mere thought of leaving the house has subdued me into a total state of paralysis.
+Still, somehow, through a consistent practice of (a kind of) self-authored immersion therapy, I’ve decided to allow myself to experience these fears.

 To look at them not as dualistic measures of better or worse, dangerous or safe, but merely as situational lessons of transformation.
 Through this persistent personal inquiry, and while my entire being has wanted to go counter to life – I’ve allowed myself instead to encounter it.
 Herein lies one of these experiences – a brief overland trip to Mexico… from Canada.

 The mantra of the explorer; I acknowledge this deep desire for change.
 I courageously allow myself to fall into adventure.
 May bravery be my companion.

 I sit silently, watching as glassy rain droplets chase one another down the greenish-hued window pane of a downtown Vancouver high rise.
 It’s another lonely January, and the neglected Christmas lights of yesteryear gloomily reflect along the waterlogged sidewalks of Granville Street.

 I left Europe for Vancouver early last week to collect the last of my things from her house.
 It’s been two months since we broke up, and both the sadness and liberation of finality feel like a door’s been left ajar, and it leads to adventure.
 Among my stored possessions is a Triumph motorcycle.
 A naked cafe twin clad in British racing green.